 For more information on our Annual Conferences.

-The Society is participating in the development of the National Churchill Library (NCLC) and Center at The George Washington University in Washington, DC.
+The Society is participating in the development of the National Churchill Leadership Center (NCLC) at The George Washington University in Washington, DC.
 This important facility provides a long-desired permanent home for Churchill studies, scholarship and education in the heart of Washington, DC, featuring exhibit space, a comprehensive research collection of materials about Churchill’s life and legacy and a wide range of programming including lectures, seminars and conferences.

-Find our more information about the National Churchill Library and Center.
+Find our more information about the National Churchill Leadership Center.

-Find our more information about the National Churchill Museum.
+Find our more information about America’s National Churchill Museum.

 Outreach to students and teachers is a key part of the Society’s activity.
 Our educational programs have included seminars for high school teachers held in cities across the United States and, with the support of the National Endowment for the Humanities, at the Churchill Archives at Churchill College, Cambridge; customized programs for undergraduate and graduate students at individual institutions such as Purdue University, Miami University of Ohio, Ashland University and Hillsdale College; and lectures and seminars hosted in conjunction with other prominent organizations such as the Aspen Institute and the American Political Science Association.